cskroonenberg/auto-tweeter/README.md

 ```
 python3 tweeter.py
 ```
-This will do the same thing, but remember to execute the command every day so the program can keep track of your days accurately.

 ## Tools ##

-I created the fetch_tweets script to fetch your most recent 25 tweets as well as the IDs of your most recent tweets.
+I created the `fetch_tweets.py` script to fetch your most recent 25 tweets as well as the IDs of your most recent tweets.
 This can be helpful for development purposes.
 ```
 python3 fetch_tweets.py
 ```
+Tweets are logged in a file called `log.json`.
+This can be found in the `data` directory.
+Tweet content, Tweet ID, Quote Tweet ID, and date-time of tweet are logged.